rn1hd/rn1hd/README.md

 - I am a **Software Developer** with 4 years of corporate experience in developing scalable web applications, improving software quality through automation, and applying user experience principles.
 I am committed to pushing the boundaries of software to drive meaningful value for both the company and its users.
   - **Machine Learning Engineer** is my dream job because with the current trend in the market today, Artificial Intelligence is the technology of the future and being a part of the development team someday will contribute a lot to the society, observing how **[ChatGPT](https://openai.com/blog/chatgpt/)** becomes a trend on the headlines in the 1st quarter of 2023.
 Working in an Artificial Intelligence department is where I am passionate about.
 Personally, I would love to develop a robotics system using Reinforcement Learning to prioritize unaccompanied people that no one will be with them for the rest of their lives.
 Instead of letting unaccompanied people feel alone, a robot will take over as a last resort to spend some time on emotional support, home assistance, and personal care.
-  - **Full Stack Developer** is one of the promising goals for my career path, in fact there are more opportunities in the job market.
+  - **Full Stack Developer** is one of the interesting positions that I would love to apply for, in fact there are more opportunities in the job market.
 This role can be beneficial when there are dead-end situations in the business that need to be resolved as soon as possible.
 - I am also a professional **[pianist](https://dai.ly/k3loMuNrK90sOQzOXKu)** outside in the world of technology.
 - I have attached my resume **[here](https://raw.githubusercontent.com/rn1hd/rn1hd/main/Resume/Resume.webp)**.
 - You can also visit my **[LinkedIn](https://www.linkedin.com/in/rn1hd/)** profile.
 Let's connect!